goodekat/WhoseEgg/README.md

   - Edit definitions
   - Converted to using jpeg instead of png files
   - Converted text in tabs to html or R code
+  - Added a scrolling option to the tables

 Questions for Mike: